emoutrey/MarvelHeroicDicePoolVisualizer/README.md

 - Add ARIA (currently not accessible, but designed with accessibility in mind)
 - Decide on a color scheme and add it
 - Move things into tailwind @theme
-- Host on Github Pages
-- Rename repo (logic is not specific to Marvel Heroic)